AWA Women's Champion; WWE Women's Champion; 2006 WWE Hall of Fame Inductee

 In the early ‘90s, WWE phased out the Women's Division, leaving Sherri to focus on managing the male wrestlers.
 Her first client was "Macho Man" Randy Savage.
 It was during this time that she became "Sensation Queen."
 The couple had rivalries with Miss Elizabeth, Hulk Hogan, Dusty Rhodes and Sapphire.
 In 1991, "The Million Dollar Man" Ted DiBiase enlisted her services.
 After that relationship dissolved, she took on the managerial duties of Shawn Michaels in WWE and "The Franchise" Shane Douglas in ECW.

-In 1994, Sherri appeared in WCW as "Sensuous" Sherri managing Ric Flair during his rivalries with Sting and Hulk Hogan.
-After separating from Flair, she became "Sister" Sherri guiding Harlem Heat to seven WCW Tag Team Championships.
+In 1994, Sherri appeared in WCW as "Sensuous" Sherri, managing Ric Flair during his rivalries with Sting and Hulk Hogan.
+After separating from Flair, she became "Sister" Sherri and guided Harlem Heat to seven WCW Tag Team Championships.

-"Sensational" Sherri Martel is as deserving as any other sports-entertainer, female or male, to be a WWE Hall of Famer.
+"Sensational" Sherri Martel is as deserving as any other sports-entertainer to be a WWE Hall of Famer.